Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 with custom nullability annotations based on [JSR-305](https://jcp.org/en/jsr/detail?id=305)
     - Both `@TypeQualifierNickname` and `@TypeQualifierDefault` should be supported
-- Introduce `@Migration` annotation and additional compiler flags to allow a library maintainer and its users to control the way how these new annotations affect the compiler's behavior.
+- Introduce `@UnderMigration` annotation and additional compiler flags to allow a library maintainer and its users to control the way how these new annotations affect the compiler's behavior.
 Namely, they may lead to errors, warnings on usages from Kotlin or just be ignored